warp-ds/docs/docs/components/callout/vue.md

 Read more: [Floating-ui fallbackPlacements](https://floating-ui.com/docs/flip#fallbackplacements)

-Try to scroll and see how the attention component's position starts at the `bottom` but then moves to the `right` and then to the `top`:
+Try to scroll up and down and see how the attention component's position starts at the `bottom` but then moves to the `right` and then to the `top`:

 <callout-fallback-placements-example />

 ### Accessibility
-The attention component handles accessibility automatically by wrapping its slotted content with a `div` that has a default `role` attribute (`role="tooltip"` for tooltip and `role="img"` otherwise), and a default localized `aria-label`.
+The attention component handles accessibility automatically by wrapping its slotted content with a `div` that has a default `role` attribute set to `img` when the `callout` or `highlight` prop is activated, and a default localized `aria-label`.

 It is possible to remove the default `role` and override the `aria-label` attribute: